 - Device Model: The user’s device model (e.g. “iPad4,1” (iPad Mini Air), “iPhone4,1” (iPhone 4S)).

 - Language: The user’s language according to their device settings.

 - Screen Height: The height of the user’s device screen in pixels.

 - Screen Width: The width of the user’s device screen in pixels.

 - Screen Scale: The device’s screen scale or density.

 - OS Version: The iOS or Android version the user’s device is running (e.g. 7.1.0 (iOS), 4.4.2 (Android)).

-- User is New: Only new users who install the app after the experiment is started, or conversely only users who had the app install before the experiment is started.
+- User is New: Only new users who run the app for the first time after the experiment is started, or conversely only users who ran the app for the first time before the experiment started.